 WHAT IS AVAILABLE AND HOW DO YOU ACCESS THEM?

 The Scottish Catholic Archives holds parish registers for all Scottish parishes founded before 1855 in addition to some records after then.
-The registers will be indexed by the end of 2009.
-Researchers are welcome to visit the Archive and conduct their own research.
-Limited searches can be made of the registers held at Columba House, but requests must be very specific.
-There is a fee for searches conducted by staff.
-Digitised registers with indexes are being added to ScotlandsPeople.gov.uk from October 2009.
-Births and baptisms are already available and the remainder of the records should be online by the end of December 2009.
+The registers have been indexed and are available to researchers via the Scotland's People web site http://www.scotlandspeople.gov.uk/ .
+Researcher are also welcome to visit the Archive and conduct their own research.
+A limited searches can be made of the registers held at Columba House, but requests must be very specific.
+There is a fee for searches conducted by staff and only payments made in Stirling will be accepted.

 FAMILY HISTORY FORUM